MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/assignments-in-teams.md

 #### Files associated with the teacher

-IT admins can use the Content Search tool to search for teacher files (*Student Work*, *Class Files*, or other 1st-party integration files) that are related to assignments as well as files distributed to students by the teachers within a class on assignments.
+IT admins can use the Content Search tool to search for teacher files (*Student Work*, *Class Files*, or other 1st-party integration files) that are related to assignments and files distributed to students by the teachers within a class on assignments.
 For example, an admin could search all SharePoint sites in the organization and use the teacher's name and class or assignment name in the search query to find data relevant to a DSR.

 ### Assignments data outside of SharePoint document libraries